-Chain tension 5 8 mm (0.2 0.31 in) Turn the adjusting screws on the left and right so that the markings on the left and right chain adjusters 4 are in the same position relative to the reference marks $oldsymbol{\mathbb{A}}$ .
-The rear wheel is then correctly aligned.
+Chain tension 5 8 mm (0.2 0.31 in) Turn the adjusting screws so that the markings on the adjusters are in the same reference marks A. The realigned. left and right chain e position relative to the

 - Tighten nuts 2.

 - Make sure that chain adjusters 4 are fitted correctly on adjusting screws 3.

 - Tighten nut 1.